 – TCI-Info

-The IE TCI-info is used to activate (and deactivate) the configured TCI states for PDSCH and/or PDCCH of the PSCell.
+The IE TCI-info is used to transfer a MAC PDU from the network to the UE containing MAC CEs defined in TS 38.321 to activate (and deactivate) the configured TCI states for PDSCH and/or PDCCH of the PSCell.
+The RRC layer is transparent for this information.

 TCI-Info information element